 Bo Jiang

 Bo is a Fellow of the Institute of Actuaries of Australia and a Fellow of ANZIIF.
-He has a Master of Commerce degree in Actuarial Studies from Macquarie University and an MBA (Executive) from the Australian Graduate School of Management, UNSW.
+He has been member of the RISC community since 2017.

 Irene Lai